 What format should your journal take?
 We have advanced beyond the basic pen and paper format of traditional journals and diaries.
 If you are keeping your journal at the barn, this format is probably your best bet, since you don’t necessarily need to worry if you misplace it, or spill saddle soap on it.

-You can also keep track on your Blackberry or iPhone.
+You can also keep track on your phone.
 At home, you can save your journal on your computer – whether in a special file or document, a blog, or using a program specifically designed for such purposes, such as Rendaivu.